Skip to main content

 About

-Prosci-certified Change Practitioner and professionally trained graphic designer with an analytical mind for business, a positive attitude, and versatile marketing experiences utilizing various media and human-centered design to realize successful organizational change, events, branding, visual storytelling, and employee/customer experiences while ensuring the output of quality designs that meet the satisfaction of clients and management.
+Prosci-certified Change Practitioner and professionally trained graphic designer with an analytical mind for business, a positive attitude, and versatile marketing experiences utilizing various media and human-centered design to realize successful organizational and people change, events, branding, visual storytelling, and employee/customer experiences while ensuring the output of quality designs that meet the satisfaction of clients and management.

 Jessica’s Career Stories